minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 The following simplified model of a single robot moving in a square 5x5 room should give you some intuition about the system we are simulating.

 The robot starts out at some random position in the room, and with a random direction of motion.
-The illustrations below show the robot’s position (indicated by a black dot) as well as its direction (indicated by the direction of the red arrowhead).
+The illustrations below show the robot's position (indicated by a black dot) as well as its direction (indicated by the direction of the red arrowhead).

 ![sim1](sim1.png)